-Two persons are enough to create an SCI.
+Two people are enough to establish an SCI.

-The law does not stipulate a maximum number of people or conditions governing nationality as in other types of company.
-It is even possible for a minor to be part of an SCI because it is not intended for commercial purposes.
+The law does not set a maximum or a nationality condition, like in certain other forms of companies.
+It is even possible for a minor to be associated in an SCI because it does not have a commercial vocation.

-The articles of association govern the functioning of the company.
-They must be drawn up by a legal specialist.
-Their writing is quite free but it is important to include certain clauses concerning, for example, the length of the manager's term of office, rules on majority votes at general meetings, occasionally limiting the right to vote to the parents alone, specific regulations for the sale or exchange of shares, approval for entering or leaving the company, etc.
+The statutes govern its operation.
+These must be drafted by a legal professional.
+One is usually given free rein, when it comes to the drafting, but it is important to include certain clauses relating to these, for example the extent of the manager's mandate, the majority rules during voting at meetings, at times limiting the right to vote to parents only, providing specific regulations in the event of a sale or exchange of shares, providing approvals in the event of entering or exiting the company…

-A manager is appointed to deal with the everyday business while the more important decisions are taken at meetings by the majority stipulated in the articles of association.
+A manager is appointed to deal with current affairs, the most important decisions being generally taken at a meeting, according to the majority set by the statutes.

-In an SCI for families comprising only parents and children of which the parents are co-managers, the length of their term of office is not generally specified and ends on their death or when the SCI ceases to exist.
+In a SCI family formed only between parents and children and where the parents are co-managers, the duration of their mandate is generally not specified and terminates on their death or at the end of the SCI’s existence.

 It shall initially be advisable to approach our usual notary to have the statutes of your SCI drawn up and this, in order to avoid any issues, as drafting these is rather sensitive.
 The notary will take care of all the required formalities for you: registering their constituent instrument, legal publicity, registration at the Business Formality Center…).